Peter Hu, MD

 Overview

-The research group is composed of research faculty Peter Rock, Professor and Chairman of Anesthesiology; Peter Hu, Associate Professor; Shiming Yang, Assistant Professor, Colin Mackenzie, Professor Emeritus, and Samuel Galvagno, Associate Professor; 2-4 medical students and residents; and 4-8 PhD students in computer science and engineering.
+The research group is composed of research faculty Peter Hu, Professor; Shiming Yang, Associate Professor; William Teeter, Associate Professor; and Colin Mackenzie, Professor Emeritus; 2-4 medical students and residents; 1-2 postdoctoral researchers; and 4-8 PhD students in computer science and engineering.
 Our research is focused on developing machine learning based predictive algorithms for near and long-term patient outcomes based on the continuous analysis of vital signs from the field to in-hospital resuscitation to the intensive care unit bedside.

 Meet the Team